-But, assuming you’ve never planned such an event before, where do you start?
-Here, we have our 10 tips for planning the perfect engagement party.
+Here, we have our Top 10 Tips for planning the perfect engagement party.

 - Where to Hold the Engagement Party?